-Black (orange pekoe) tea contains approximately 34 mg of caffeine per 6 oz cup of tea, about 1/3 to 1/2 that of a comparable size cup of coffee.
-Green tea has approximately 34 mg, while decaf black has a negligible amount of caffeine and herbal has no caffeine.
-Click here to view our caffeine meter.
+Black tea contains approximately 50mg of caffeine per 6 oz cup of tea, about 1/3 to 1/2 that of a comparable size cup of coffee.
+Green tea has approximately 34 mg, while decaf black has a negligible amount of caffeine and herbal tea has no caffeine.

 If the specialty tea is a flavoured black or green tea then yes, it would contain from 28 mg to 34 mg of caffeine.